michaelborn/docbox-actions-test/README.md

   * `outputFile` : The output file

 ### CommandBox Command
-There is a related project you can install which wraps up the DocBox libraray in a Custom CLI command so you can generate API docs from the command line.
+There is a related project you can install which wraps up the DocBox library in a Custom CLI command so you can generate API docs from the command line.
 ```bash
 box install commandbox-docbox
 ```